Cottage Cheese Breakfast Muffins with Mushrooms and Feta

 What if you don’t want to use flour?

-You can switch out the small amount of white whole wheat flour for Flaxseed Meal (affiliate link) if you don’t want to use flour or prefer a version that’s lower in carbs.
+You can switch out the small amount of white whole wheat flour for Flaxseed Meal (affiliate link) or Hemp Hearts (affiliate link) if you don’t want to use flour or prefer a version that’s Keto and Gluten.

 What cottage cheese do I buy?